10 reasons to plan your own funeral this New Year

 6. You can pay for your funeral upfront

 One of the biggest advantages of taking out a funeral plan is that you can agree on a cost up front, then either clear the payment or arrange to pay in instalments over a certain period of time.
-This means you can potentially take away a financial burden from children or family members, rather than leaving them to deal with it once you’re gone!
+This means you can pay for your own funeral and take away the financial burden from children or family members, rather than leaving them to deal with it once you’re gone!

 We offer a variety of funeral plans to suit every budget, as well as information on why certain elements of the funeral cost more than others.
 You can view our range of prepaid funeral plans here.